-One theme of this paper is that proposed changes to TCP's congestion control algorithms tend towards increased robustness across a wide range of environments, rather than finetuning for one particular environment or traffic type at the expense of another.
+Several themes are carried throughout this paper.
+One theme is that proposed changes to TCP's congestion control algorithms tend towards increased robustness across a wide range of environments, rather than fine-tuning for one particular environment or traffic type at the expense of another.